Best Travel Apps for Mac (2026)

 3. Southwest Airlines

 Managing a Southwest trip from a Mac is refreshingly painless, and the bigger screen helps you actually see the fare grid.
-We booked using points, watched for the lowest dates, and checked in right at the 24 hour mark to grab a good boarding position.
+We booked using points, watched for the lowest dates, and picked our seat right at booking, since Southwest now has assigned seating and boards in Groups 1 to 8.
 It is free, and you pay in cash or Rapid Rewards points.
 Our full Southwest Airlines walkthrough covers the money saving tricks in more detail.

-Spirit rewards careful planning, and a Mac is the right place to do it without nasty surprises.
+Frontier rewards careful planning, and a Mac is the right place to do it without surprises.
 We priced a bare fare, added a carry on and seat deliberately, and saw the real total before paying instead of getting stung at the gate.
-It is free, with every extra clearly itemised.
-For the full rundown of getting a clean, cheap booking, see our Spirit Airlines tips piece.
+It is free, with every extra fee clearly itemised.
+For the full rundown of getting a clean, low cost booking, see our Frontier tips piece.

 5. Tesla